 That’s why it’s crucial to keep a watchful eye on your credit score – and your credit report.
 By checking your credit information regularly, you can monitor your score for positive and negative changes, spot evidence of attempted identity theft right away, and even uncover and reverse mistakes on your report.

-- Related: Best Free Credit Report Site of 2019
+- Related: Best Free Credit Report Site

 According to the Consumer Financial Protection Bureau, finding an error on your credit report is a fairly common occurrence.
 Whether due to false reporting or human miscalculation, these errors can wreak havoc on your credit score if not disputed right away.
 As the CFPB notes, commonly cited mistakes can include: